lottapispa/Connect-Four-tiralabra/documentation/weeklyreport4.md

 | total: | x

 ### Progress
-Mainloop was improved so if player writes invalid input, the game doesn't stop, but instead just prints error message and asks again.
+Mainloop was improved so if player writes invalid input, the game doesn't stop, but instead just prints an error message and asks again.

 ### Problems